Rohitraj4513/100-DAYS-CODE-CHALLENGE/README.md

 Set Theory: Union, Intersection, and Difference operations.
 Data Structures: Implementation using sets or arrays for optimal performance.
 Problem-Specific Rules: (Add here details specific to the challenge/problem you solved).

+DAY 2
+Here are some basic questions about dictionaries in Python